DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 #### Providers should note:

-* The API will **only** show schools that are eligible for funded ECF-based training programmes within a given cohort. **For example,** if schools are eligible for funding in the 2021 cohort, they will be visible via the API, and can form partnerships with providers
+* The API will **only** show schools that are eligible for funded ECF-based training programmes within a given cohort. **For example,** if schools are eligible for funding in the 2021 cohort, they will be visible via the API, and providers can go on to form partnerships with them
 * The API will **not** show schools that are ineligible for funding in a given cohort.
 If a school’s eligibility changes from one cohort to the next, results will default according to the latest school eligibility. **For example,** if a school was eligible for funding in the 2021 cohort but becomes ineligible for funding in 2022, the API will **not** show the school in the 2022 cohort

 For more detailed information see the specifications for this [view school details endpoint](/api-reference/reference-v3.html#api-v3-schools-ecf-get).